Listen to Inside the Music: The Reno Phil Podcast

 Thank you to our podcast sponsor Petroni Law Group

 November 9 @ 7:30 pm - 9:30 pm

 November 10 @ 4:00 pm - 6:00 pm

 HAYDN: Symphony No. 49 in F minor “La passion”

 ELGAR: Enigma Variations , op.
 36

 Davidson Fellow Oliver Leitner is from Reno, Nevada.
-He currently attends Yale University, where he studies music and engineering.
+He currently attends Yale University, where he studies music and bioengineering.
 Before moving to Yale, he studied violin with Carol Laube of the Reno Phil.
 Oliver was a featured soloist on NPR’s From the Top in 2017.
-He has attended music festivals and schools at Aspen, Bowdoin, California Summer Music, and the Freiburg Conservatory in Germany.
+He participated in the Norfolk Chamber Music Festival, Yale School of Music, in 2019, and has attended music festivals and schools at Aspen, Bowdoin, California Summer Music, and the Freiburg Conservatory in Germany.
 He is a three-time grand prize winner of the Reno Philharmonic Youth Orchestra Concerto Competition, a winner of the Nevada solo and ensemble All-State competition in 2016, and has played in the violin section of the Reno Chamber Orchestra and the Reno Phil.
 An avid advocate of the benefit of music in young people’s lives he has organized fundraisers for youth groups including RPA Kids.
-Outside of music, he is a two-time award winner at the Intel International Science and Engineering Fair for projects focused on renewable energy.
+Outside of music, in addition to the Davidson Fellows Scholarship, he is a two-time award winner at the Intel International Science and Engineering Fair for projects focused on renewable energy.